mehha/minusadam/wp-content/plugins/woocommerce-payments/readme.txt

 Features previously only available on your payment provider’s website are now part of your store’s **integrated payments dashboard**.
 This enables you to:

-- View the details of [payments, refunds, and other transactions](https://woocommerce.com/document/payments/#section-4).
+- View the details of [payments, refunds, and other transactions](https://woo.com/document/woopayments/managing-money/).
-- View and respond to [disputes and chargebacks](https://woocommerce.com/document/payments/disputes/).
+- View and respond to [disputes and chargebacks](https://woo.com/document/woopayments/fraud-and-disputes/managing-disputes/).
-- [Track deposits](https://woocommerce.com/document/payments/#section-5) into your bank account or debit card.
+- [Track deposits](https://woo.com/document/woopayments/deposits/) into your bank account or debit card.

 **Pay as you go**

-WooCommerce Payments is **free to install**, with **no setup fees or monthly fees**.
+WooPayments is **free to install**, with **no setup fees or monthly fees**.
 Pay-as-you-go fees start at 2.9% + $0.30 per transaction for U.S.-issued cards.
-[Read more about transaction fees](https://woocommerce.com/document/payments/faq/fees/).
+[Read more about transaction fees](https://woo.com/document/woopayments/fees-and-debits/fees/).

 **Supported by the WooCommerce team**

-Our global support team is available to answer questions you may have about WooCommerce Payments installation, setup, or use.
-For assistance, [open a ticket on WooCommerce.com](https://woocommerce.com/my-account/create-a-ticket/?select=5278104).
+Our global support team is available to answer questions you may have about WooPayments installation, setup, or use.
+For assistance, [open a ticket on Woo.com](https://woo.com/my-account/create-a-ticket/?select=5278104).

 == Getting Started ==

 = Requirements =

 * WordPress 6.0 or newer.
-* WooCommerce 7.5 or newer.
+* WooCommerce 7.6 or newer.
 * PHP 7.3 or newer is recommended.

 = Try it now =

-To try WooCommerce Payments on your store, simply [install it](https://wordpress.org/plugins/woocommerce-payments/#installation) and follow the prompts.
-Please see our [Startup Guide](https://woocommerce.com/document/woocommerce-payments/startup-guide/) for a full walkthrough of the process.
+To try WooPayments (previously WooCommerce Payments) on your store, simply [install it](https://wordpress.org/plugins/woocommerce-payments/#installation) and follow the prompts.
+Please see our [Startup Guide](https://woo.com/document/woopayments/startup-guide/) for a full walkthrough of the process.

-WooCommerce Payments has experimental support for the Checkout block from [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/).
+WooPayments has experimental support for the Checkout block from [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/).
 Please check the [FAQ section](#faq) for more information.

 == Installation ==

-Install and activate the WooCommerce and WooCommerce Payments plugins, if you haven't already done so, then go to "Payments" in the WordPress admin menu and follow the instructions there.
+Install and activate the WooCommerce and WooPayments plugins, if you haven't already done so, then go to "Payments" in the WordPress admin menu and follow the instructions there.

 == Frequently Asked Questions ==

 = What countries and currencies are supported? =

-If you are an individual or business based in [one of these countries](https://woocommerce.com/document/payments/countries/#section-1), you can sign-up with WooCommerce Payments.
+If you are an individual or business based in [one of these countries](https://woo.com/document/woopayments/compatibility/countries/#supported-countries), you can sign-up with WooPayments.
 After completing sign up, you can accept payments from customers anywhere in the world.

 We are actively planning to expand into additional countries based on your interest.
-Let us know where you would like to [see WooCommerce Payments launch next](https://woocommerce.com/payments/#request-invite).
+Let us know where you would like to [see WooPayments launch next](https://woo.com/payments/#request-invite).

 = Why is a WordPress.com account and connection required? =

-WooCommerce Payments uses the WordPress.com connection to authenticate each request, connecting your store with our payments partner.
+WooPayments uses the WordPress.com connection to authenticate each request, connecting your store with our payments partner.

 = How do I set up a store for a client? =

-If you are a developer or agency setting up a site for a client, please see [this page](https://woocommerce.com/document/woocommerce-payments/account-management/developer-or-agency-setup/) of our documentation for some tips on how to install WooCommerce Payments on client sites.
+If you are a developer or agency setting up a site for a client, please see [this page](https://woo.com/document/woopayments/account-management/developer-or-agency-setup/) of our documentation for some tips on how to install WooPayments on client sites.

-= How is WooCommerce Payments related to Stripe? =
+= How is WooPayments related to Stripe? =

-WooCommerce Payments is built in partnership with Stripe [Stripe](https://stripe.com/).
-When you sign up for WooCommerce Payments, your personal and business information is verified with Stripe and stored in an account connected to the WooCommerce Payments service.
-This account is then used in the background for managing your business account information and activity via WooCommerce Payments.
-[Learn more](https://woocommerce.com/document/woocommerce-payments/account-management/partnership-with-stripe/).
+WooPayments is built in partnership with Stripe [Stripe](https://stripe.com/).
+When you sign up for WooPayments, your personal and business information is verified with Stripe and stored in an account connected to the WooPayments service.
+This account is then used in the background for managing your business account information and activity via WooPayments.
+[Learn more](https://woo.com/document/woopayments/account-management/partnership-with-stripe/).

 = Are there Terms of Service and data usage policies? =

-You can read our Terms of Service and other policies [here](https://woocommerce.com/document/woocommerce-payments/our-policies/).
+You can read our Terms of Service and other policies [here](https://woo.com/document/woopayments/our-policies/).

 = How does the Checkout block work? =

 You need the [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) plugin to be installed and active to use the Checkout block.
-Once you add the block to a page, WooCommerce Payments will automatically appear as an option.
+Once you add the block to a page, WooPayments will automatically appear as an option.

 Please note that our support for the checkout block is still experimental and the following features of the gateway will probably not work: